 English is not Kavitha’s first language.
-It’s Telugu, with roots in ancient Dravidian, spoken in Andhra Pradesh and Telangana, and by 80 million people worldwide.
+It’s Telugu, with roots in ancient Dravidian, spoken in Telangana and Andhra Pradesh, and by 80 million people worldwide.

 Kavitha is a life-long lover of books.
-In eighth grade, she read Gone with the Wind over a weekend to avoid helping her parents pack and unpack boxes during a move.
+In eighth grade, she read Margaret Mitchell’s 1000-page Gone with the Wind over a long weekend to avoid helping her parents pack and unpack boxes during a move.

-A family vacation in Ireland thirty years on revived touching memories of the welcoming place her family first immigrated.
+A family vacation in Ireland thirty years later revived touching memories of the welcoming place her family first immigrated.

 Her fight songs: “I Won’t Back Down” by Tom Petty and the Heartbreakers or “Man in the Box” by Alice in Chains, depending on the vibe.